ARTS,CULTURE & HISTORY

 Historic Point Basse

 Experience the only living history site on the Wisconsin River!
 Robert Wakely’s settlement at Point Basse was the beginning of the navigable Wisconsin River.
 See the preserved 1850s site come to life with the restored Wakely house, trading post, blacksmith shop and schoolhouse.
-Check out our website for more information on tours and events.
+Check out their website for more information on tours and events.

 McMillan Memorial Library